rvanlaak/SettingsBundle/README.md

     // Each of methods above has last optional $user parameter
     // that allows to get/set per-user settings
-    // Your User Entity must implement SettingOwner if you wish to use per-user settings
+    // Your User Entity must implement SettingsOwnerInterface if you wish to use per-user settings

     // These are same examples as above with only difference that they are for current user
     $this->get('settings_manager')->set('my_first_setting', 'user_value', $this->getUser());